 Are you looking to experience Queenstown’s magnificent scenery and exhilarating outdoor activities?
 One of the best ways to do both is on one of the region’s thrilling mountain bike tracks.
-Leading Kiwi rider Kate Fluker, who is on track to compete in the Tokyo 2020 Summer Olympic Games, loves living in the area for this very reason.
+Leading Kiwi rider Kate Fluker, loves living in the area for this very reason.
 “Everyone is active”, she says.
 “It’s just part and parcel of living here.”

 Experience some of Kate’s favourite trails:

 Located 7 miles from Queenstown, this purpose built network of single tracks is one of the best in New Zealand.
 The 7 Mile Reserve tracks have it all; loops, berms, jumps and banked corners, providing riders with plenty of jumping opportunities.
 Man-made clatter bridges, skinnies and log rides add even more excitement.

 With stunning scenery over the lake, this track is best ridden in Autumn when the rich browns and oranges are at their prime.
 Moke Lake is a great family track with a moderate difficulty level.
 There are a few obstacles including bridges, sties and dips in the track that offer a bit of a twist.

 For the adventurer at heart, Phoenix is a dream come true.
 This is a fast-paced track with plenty of sharp turns and twists that creates a rollercoaster-like experience.
 Slow down for an unreal outlook over the lake and the Remarkables mountain range, and remember to breathe in as you enter a section of native bush with switchbacks.

 Experience the best that Queenstown has to offer in this family-friendly ride.
 Visit the historic Kawarau Bridge, enjoy the relaxed atmosphere of Gibbston and zig-zag along the Arrow River.
 If you want to get on the bike but aren’t sure where to start, the Arrowtown trail is a good option.